pangolindex/pangolin.exchange/README.md

 This is the code for the pangolin.exchange website.

-The app code can be found [here](http://github.com/pangolindex/app.pangolin.exchange).
+The app's smart contract code can be found [here](http://github.com/pangolindex/exchange-contracts).

 ## Getting Started